 Location: Downtown San Diego

 See the largest preserved collection of historic ships in the United States at the Maritime Museum of San Diego.
-Of the various ships, steam-powered boats and submarines, museum highlights include the Star of India, an 1863 iron bark, a historically-accurate replica of Juan Rodríguez Cabrillo’s, San Salvador.
+Of the various ships, steam-powered boats, and submarines, museum highlights include the Star of India, an 1863 iron bark, a historically-accurate replica of Juan Rodríguez Cabrillo’s, San Salvador.
 Guests can even take a ride on board some of the museum’s ships.
 Tours include whale watching.

 In addition to touring the ships, permanent and temporary exhibits convey important milestones in maritime history ranging from Swift Boats at War in Vietnam to Charting the Sea.

-See the Maritime Museum of San Diego and USS Midway Museum on the same day as they’re only a short walk from each other.
+See the Maritime Museum of San Diego and USS Midway Museum on the same day, as they’re only a short walk from each other.
 Get discounted tickets.

-10. San Diego Air and Space Museum
+10. San Diego Air & Space Museum

 Location: Balboa Park

 Go to the San Diego Air & Space Museum to view various original and replica historic aircraft and spacecraft, including a Spirit of St. Louis replica (it can fly) and the original Apollo 9 Command Module.
-Step into a Max Flight® simulator for a full-motion multi-role aircraft ride or watch a movie in the 3D/4D Zable Theater.
+Step into a Max Flight simulator for a full-motion multi-role aircraft ride or watch a movie in the 3D/4D Zable Theater.

 The artifact collection walks visitors through the history of flight and includes artifacts from Charles Lindberg, the Wright Brothers, and other flight pioneers.
 San Diego Air & Space Museum is an affiliate of the Smithsonian Institution.

-Tips for Visiting our Best Museums
+Tips for Visiting Our Best Museums

 Those who live in San Diego County can also take advantage of Residents Free Tuesdays, where residents receive free admission to a rotating set of museums upon presentation of a valid ID.
 The Timken Museum of Art is always free.